tldr-pages/tldr/pages/common/parquet-tools.md

 `parquet-tools dump {{path/to/parquet}}`

-- Merge multiple Parquet files into one:
+- Concatenate several Parquet files into the target one:

 `parquet-tools merge {{path/to/input_parquet_1}} {{path/to/input_parquet_2}} {{path/to/output_parquet}}`